Data Requirements¶

 Data should be in Apache Parquet format (preferred) or

-is only recommended for data files less than 1GB.Proper row groups must be used when exporting the data to parquet files.
+.csv, and can be hosted locally, in an S3 bucket or in an Azure blob.
+Note:.csvis only recommended for small data files less than 1GB.Proper row groups must be used when exporting the data to parquet files.
 Depending on the tool used to write the parquet file, you can do so by specifying the

 The matching columns (that is, the columns used in the matching algorithm between datasets for PRL) are defined (that is, you must specify which columns should be used for the match).
 For information about handling duplicated values of these matching columns, see the section Configure PRL session.